PolyJarvis: An LLM-Orchestrated Agent for Automated All-Atom Molecular Dynamics of Amorphous Homopolymers: Methods

-\textbf{Property calculation.} $T_g$ is extracted from stepwise-cooling density--temperature data via bilinear fitting, with sweep ranges and equilibration times adapted to each polymer's expected $T_g$.
-Density is time-averaged over the final 50\% of NPT production at 300~K. Bulk modulus is computed from NPT volume fluctuations: $K = k_BT\langle V\rangle / \langle(\delta V)^2\rangle$.\cite{allen2017computer} Structural diagnostics (RDFs, end-to-end distances) validate physical reasonableness of simulated systems. \\ A representative interaction of the agent is illustrated in Figure~\ref{fig:conversation}.
-A detailed decision-making protocol is provided in Section S2 of the SI, and property-extraction details are given in Sections S3--S4.
+\textbf{Property calculation.} Density is averaged over the equilibrated production plateau, taken as the longest stable tail of the 300~K NPT run rather than a fixed final-half window (Section~S3 of the SI). $T_g$ is extracted from stepwise-cooling density--temperature data via bilinear fitting, with sweep ranges and equilibration times adapted to each polymer's expected $T_g$.
+Bulk modulus is the gated Murnaghan equation-of-state fit per replicate, accepted only when the fit converges with $R^2 \ge 0.99$ and $B_0' \in [4,20]$.
+The volume-fluctuation relation $K = k_BT\langle V\rangle/\langle(\delta V)^2\rangle$ over the same final-50\% window and the uniaxial-deformation modulus are retained as cross-checks.\cite{allen2017computer} Structural diagnostics (RDFs, end-to-end distances) validate physical reasonableness of simulated systems.

+A representative interaction of the agent is illustrated in Figure~\ref{fig:conversation}.
+A detailed account of the agent workflow is provided in Section~S2 of the SI, and property-extraction details are given in Section~S3.